ga4gh/refget/docs/specification.md

 In brief, the project specifies several procedures:

-1. **An algorithm for encoding sequence collection identifiers.**  The GA4GH standard [refget](http://samtools.github.io/hts-specs/refget.html) specifies a way to compute deterministic sequence identifiers from individual sequences.
-Seqcol uses refget identifiers and adds functionality to wrap them into collections of sequences.
+1. **An algorithm for encoding sequence collection identifiers.**  The GA4GH standard [refget sequences](http://samtools.github.io/hts-specs/refget.html) specifies a way to compute deterministic sequence identifiers from individual sequences.
+Seqcol uses refget sequence identifiers and adds functionality to wrap them into collections of sequences.
 Seqcol also handles sequence attributes, such as their names, lengths, or topologies.
 Seqcol digest are defined by a hash algorithm, rather than an accession authority, and are thus decentralized and usable for private sequence collections, cases without connection to a central database, or validation of sequence collection content and provenance.
 2. **An API describing lookup and comparison of sequence collections.** Seqcol specifies a RESTful API to retrieve the sequence collection given a digest.
 A main use case is to reproduce the exact sequence collection (*e.g.* reference genome) used for analysis, instead of guessing based on a human-readable identifier.
 Seqcol also provides a standardized method of comparing the contents of two sequence collections.
 This comparison function can *e.g.* be used to determine if analysis results based on different references genomes are compatible.
 3. **Recommended ancillary, non-inherent attributes.** Finally, the protocol defines several recommended procedures that will improve the compatibility across Seqcol servers, and beyond.